Medically reviewed by Kristin Hall, FNP

 IPT is typically time-limited, with treatment lasting 12 to 16 weeks and broken up into three phases.
 During the initial phase, the therapist identifies the target diagnosis and facilitates the gathering of the patient’s interpersonal inventory.
 From there, the therapist leads the patient through various strategies to explore and resolve interpersonal conflicts.

 As the name suggests, group therapy is administered in a group, usually five to fifteen patients.
 Group therapy is often targeted toward a specific issue such as depression, social anxiety or substance abuse.
 This form of therapy provides benefits individual therapy might not.
 The group may become a support network for the patient and the act of listening to and talking to others may help the patient put his own problems into perspective.
+Here's another article of ours that goes over the major advantages of group therapy.

 With so many options out there, it can be difficult to choose just one type of therapy to focus on.
 The best place to start may be with your healthcare provider.
 If your healthcare provider has given you a mental health diagnosis, they may have suggestions based on your needs.